diamond-nicholas/private-events/README.md

 - To set up and configure your database for the first time, you can use the rails `rails db:create` command.
 - To set up the tables in the database, run the `rails db:migrate` command

+## To run tests:

+- complete the Getting started procedure to set up correctly.
+- Make sure You are in the root of the project.
+- run `bundle exec rake spec`.
+- The name of the tests and their results will be displayed onto the console will be displayed.

 ## Project implementation steps

 - We created a new Rails application called **Private-Events**.